phamkiendinh/Lazada-Fullstack/README.md

 # !
 Team Contribution

-Our team is group 14 and we have three members:
+Our team is group 18 and we have four members:

 * Dinh Pham : S3878568
 *

 The contribution scores have been agreed by all members and they are:

-* Dinh Pham:
+* Dinh Pham: 5
 *

 The following works are what were done by each member: